robocomp/LearnBlock/learnbot_dsl/mdfiles/EN/2. Block programming/README.md

 # Block programming

 To create a program using blocks, you have to select the blocks from the lists of the left.
-Lists of blocks are organized in different categories according to the functionality of the block.
+Lists of blocks are organized in different categories according to the functionality of the blocks.
 To select a block from a certain category, just click on the corresponding tag.

 ![LearnBlock programming GUI](<sharepath>/imgs/block_programming.png)